virocon-organization/virocon/README.rst

 - Computing an environmental contour using either the

   - inverse first-order reliability method (IFORM),
-  - inverse second-order reliability method (ISORM) or the
+  - inverse second-order reliability method (ISORM),
-  - highest density contour (HDC) method
+  - highest density contour (HDC) method or the
+  - direct sampling contour method

 ViroCon is written in Python 3.6.4.
 The software is seperated in two